DavidStevensonVtex/MySQL_Crash_Course/README.md

 You must specify at least one of these three characteristics for all of your functions: deterministic, no sql, or reads sql data.

+### deterministic or not deterministic

+Choosing _deterministic_ means the function will return the same value given the same arguments and the same state of the database.
+This is usually the case.

+The _not deterministic_ characteristic means that the function may not return the same value given the same arguments and the same state of the database.
+Example: a function that returns the current date.

+The default is _not deterministic_.